nycchamp/MyLinkedList/README.md

 # Implementation of a Linked List

 ## Overview
-This is a complete implementation of a doubly Linked list.
+This is a complete implementation of a doubly Linked list in java.

 ## Linked data structures
 A data structure is "linked" if it is made up of objects, often called "nodes", that contain references to other nodes.
 In a linked *list*, each node contains a reference to the next node in the list.
 A linked list is used to store a sequence of elements, so each node contains a reference to an element, or sometimes to a collection of elements.